fen0dev/KLEO/README.md

 These features indicate that the malware is designed to be resilient, difficult to detect, and capable of extensive control over an infected system, making it a powerful tool for malicious actors.

 # Considerations
 Please, use this piece of software for educational purposes only.
 Hacking is illegal and unethical.
-Do not harm anyone, instead have fun playing around with it in a virtual environment and get to learn cybersecurity better.
+The writer of this malware (myself) assumes no responsibilities in case of misuse by anyone using it.
+Do not harm anybody, instead have fun playing around with it in a virtual environment and get to learn cybersecurity better.

 As always, happy coding! :)